dataform-co/dataform/content/docs/getting-started-tutorial/testing-and-documentation.md

 1. In the config block write your documentation:

-- Copy and paste the below example into your file, replacing the config block that is already there:
+   - Copy and paste the below example into your file, replacing the config block that is already there.
+   - This config block is now adding table and field descriptions to your table.

 ```js
 config {